For the Purrbabies

 👉 Coming up with a pet name can be fun but tricky.
 Search no further!
 According to PetScreening’s 2024 database, the majority of our users name their male Pugs Frank; Milo is the 2nd most popular male name.
 Meanwhile, most of our users with female Pugs love Bella, then Luna.

 Pugs are generally affordable as they don’t require much food or intensive grooming — and you probably won’t even have to hire a dog walker for this low-maintenance breed.
-However, if your pug suffers from certain health conditions, including respiratory or spinal problems, you may notice vet bills in the thousands.
-To reduce such out-of-pocket expenses, consider signing up for pet insurance and/or opening a pet savings account.
+However, if your Pug suffers from certain health conditions, including respiratory or spinal problems, you may notice vet bills in the thousands.
+To reduce such out-of-pocket expenses, consider signing up for pet insurance and/or creating a pet budget.

 👉 Browse our best dog collar article for in-house tested collars that you’ll love for your pup!

-Not quite sure that a pug is right for you?
+Not quite sure that this breed is right for you?
 Even if you are, it’s worth taking the time to research and consider other similar breeds.
 Here are a few to get you started:

 They can certainly be lazy.
 Pugs require minimal exercise and are especially prone to obesity.